litmuschaos/litmus-docs/website/docs/user-guides/setup-datasource.md

 [Detailed setup guide for Prometheus operator with pod monitors](../integrations/prometheus)

-#### For Multiple agents with multiple prometheus instances - scraping chaos-exporter metrics and events along with other metrics
+#### For Multiple chaos delegate s with multiple prometheus instances - scraping chaos-exporter metrics and events along with other metrics

 <figure>
 <img src={require('../assets/user-guides/observability/data-source/multiple-agents-multiple-prometheus.png').default} />
 <i>Data flow and topological diagram</i>
 </figure>

-- Scrape job and service monitor remain same as in case of Control plane agent / self agent, the individual [Prometheus instances can be connected](configure-datasource) as separate data sources to the Chaos center.
-[Separate dashboards can be created](manage-app-dashboard) by selecting specific agents and their corresponding data source which is essentially a Prometheus time series database, collecting metrics from the agent cluster for application / infra metrics, chaos events and chaos verdicts.
+- Scrape job and service monitor remain same as in case of Control plane chaos delegate / self chaos delegate , the individual [Prometheus instances can be connected](configure-datasource) as separate data sources to the Chaos center.
+[Separate dashboards can be created](manage-app-dashboard) by selecting specific chaos delegate s and their corresponding data source which is essentially a Prometheus time series database, collecting metrics from the chaos delegate cluster for application / infra metrics, chaos events and chaos verdicts.

-#### For Multiple agents with single prometheus - scraping chaos-exporter metrics and events along with other metrics
+#### For Multiple chaos delegate s with single prometheus - scraping chaos-exporter metrics and events along with other metrics

-- Separate dashboards can be created by selecting specific agents and the data source which is essentially a Prometheus time series database, collecting metrics from the agent cluster for application / infra metrics, chaos events and chaos verdicts.
+- Separate dashboards can be created by selecting specific chaos delegate s and the data source which is essentially a Prometheus time series database, collecting metrics from the chaos delegate cluster for application / infra metrics, chaos events and chaos verdicts.

 <figure>
 <img src={require('../assets/user-guides/observability/data-source/multiple-agents-single-prometheus.png').default} />